VBAndCs/VB-Flag-auto-generator/README.md

     Public Shared ReadOnly Property FlagValues As UInteger() = {1, 2, 4}
     Public ReadOnly Property Name As String

-    Public ReadOnly Property OnFlags As List(Of MyFlag) Get
+    Public Property OnFlags As List(Of MyFlag)
+        Get
             Dim lstFlags As New List(Of MyFlag)
             For Each flag In Flags